Jug Bay Natural Area

 A reservation is required for most activities.
 Call to verify if your activity requires a reservation.

-2019 annual and daily boat trailer permits available in person at Visitors Center and online (2019 Boat Trailer Annual Permit).
+2021 annual and daily boat trailer permits available in person at the Visitor Center and online (2021 Boat Trailer Annual Permit).

 Located in Croom, Maryland, southeast of Upper Marlboro.
 No public transportation is available.